Skip to navigation Skip to content

 All claims:

-대한민국과 호주 간 사회보장협정에 의한 한국급여청구서 - APPLICATION FOR KOREAN BENEFITS UNDER AGREEMENT ON SOCIAL SECURITY BETWEEN THE REPUBLIC OF KOREA AND AUSTRALIA (KOR/AUS2)
+• 대한민국과 호주 간 사회보장협정에 의한 한국급여청구서 - APPLICATION FOR KOREAN BENEFITS UNDER AGREEMENT ON SOCIAL SECURITY BETWEEN THE REPUBLIC OF KOREA AND AUSTRALIA (KOR/AUS2)

-• documents to prove residence in Korea, for example, resident registration card
+• Documents to prove residence in Korea, for example, resident registration card

-• proof of dependence, for example, family register
+• Proof of dependence, for example, family register

 Requests for additional information

-Where information provided with the claim for Republic of Korea pension is incomplete, Republic of Korea will send requests for information in Korean direct to customers.
+If information provided with the claim for Republic of Korea pension is incomplete, Republic of Korea will send requests for information in Korean direct to customers.

-Return of foreign pension claim
+Receipt of foreign pension claim by Services Australia

 Under the Administrative Arrangements, Republic of Korea forms can be lodged in Australia at any service centre.
+See Processing a foreign pension claim.

 • All foreign pension claims and supporting documentation must be scanned, and

-Centrelink International Services (CIS) only
+Centrelink International Services (CIS) only:

-CIS will complete the following and attach to the foreign pension claim to send to the agreement country.
+CIS will complete the following or arrange for the following to be completed as necessary and attach the documents to the foreign pension claim to send to the agreement country.
 See Agreement Liaison Detail (ALD) for method of transmission.

 All claims:

-For assistance with creating and completing the liaison form, see: Agreement liaisons, NZ CICs and exchange of information.
+For help with creating and completing the liaison form, see Agreement liaisons, NZ CICs and exchange of information.

 In Republic of Korea + Read more ...